 TRADE-OFFS BETWEEN AGRICULTURAL DEVELOPMENT AND BIODIVERSITY IN SUB-SAHARAN AFRICA

-My current post-doctoral research involves mapping and modelling the trade-offs between agricultural development and the environment in three countries in Sub-Saharan Africa: Ethiopia, Ghana, and Zambia.
-Using freely-available data and spatial-analysis tools, I am working with Dr Tim Newbold at the Centre for Biodiversity and Environment Research (University College London / UCL) to determine how agricultural expansion is impacting ecosystems.
+My previous post-doctoral research involved mapping and modelling the trade-offs between agricultural development and the environment in three countries in Sub-Saharan Africa: Ethiopia, Ghana, and Zambia.
+Using freely-available data and spatial-analysis tools, I continue to work with Dr Tim Newbold at the Centre for Biodiversity and Environment Research (University College London / UCL) to determine how agricultural expansion is impacting ecosystems.
 Across the world, food production will need to increase to meet the demands of our growing human population.
 Our work, with the wider SENTINEL project, should help to identify how best to manage the socio-economic and environmental trade-offs associated with agricultural development, in line with UN Sustainable Development Goals.

 USING A TRAIT-BASED APPROACH TO STUDY THE ECOLOGY AND BIODIVERSITY OF DEEP-SEA HYDROTHERMAL-VENT ECOSYSTEMS